Furry Knitted Slippers Pattern

 - Optional: ¾” (19mm) elastic (to keep tops of slippers from slouching), pins, sewing needle, and thread

 Looking for even more knitted slippers patterns?
-Check out 16 Free Knitted Slipper Patterns + Knit Slippers for Christmas
+Check out22 Free Knitted Slipper Patterns

 Instructions are for women’s size 3-6.
 Changes for women’s sizes 6-9 and 10-12 are in parentheses.
 Finished sole length: 9 (10, 11)” (23 (25.5, 28) cm)